Floffah/mangium/README.md

  - Why is Mangium named after at tree?
     - It kind of sounds like manager
     - Mangium can be extended (with plugins) like a tree on steroids can grow branches
+ - I just want to try out Mangium.
+How do I do this?
+    - Mangium leaves little to no footprint on your computer as it doesnt really install it, it just clones git repositories.
+Once you delete Mangium's instatllation folder, its gone.
+Just use the installer and you should be good to go.

 # Help